Imme2/Angular-learning/README.md

-# ShowcaseApp
+# Angular Learning

-Just a showcase webpage for responsiveness and UI/UX
+Just learning a bit of Angular (WIP)

-Go to https://imme2.github.io/Showcase-app/ for the actual webpage!
+Go to https://imme2.github.io/Showcase-app/ for the actual webpage